joeblackwaslike/coinaddr/README.md

 # Install using uv in development mode
 uv pip install -e .
+# The '-e' flag stands for "editable" install, meaning the package is installed in-place.
+# Any changes made to the source code will immediately take effect without the need to reinstall.

 # Install development dependencies
 uv pip install -e ".[dev]"